dhdimchev/-sd44cM4k2-abDa8-1eD4-a3Zc1-8bd44sac1Dvwa/README.md

   -add comments and extra styling so it looks more clean

-  -adding tests
+  -adding tests to be sure that I am not missing something.

-    - I had the time to only test the app manually... would have been better to write tests, so i can see if I am missing something.